MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-10-subscription-activation.md

 - Windows 10 Pro Education, version 1903 or later installed on the devices to be upgraded.

 - A device with a Windows 10 Pro Education digital license.
-You can confirm this information in Settings > Update & Security > Activation.
+You can confirm this information in **Settings > Update & Security > Activation**.

 - The Education tenant must have an active subscription to Microsoft 365 with a Windows 10 Enterprise license or a Windows 10 Enterprise or Education subscription.